 What are the key findings from the holiday shopping report?

-The BrightEdge Holiday Report confirmed that Thanksgiving and Christmas are still the biggest shopping seasons of the year.
+The BrightEdge Holiday Report confirmed that Thanksgiving to Christmas is still the biggest shopping seasons of the year.
 The research underscores the importance of ecommerce strategy and proper website execution.
-Marketers can better serve their customers and maximize returns this shopping season by familiarizing themselves with the insights BrightEdge has prepared based on based on our findings from last year.
+Marketers can better serve their customers and maximize returns in future shopping seasons by familiarizing themselves with the insights BrightEdge has prepared based on our findings from the 2017 shopping season.

 The BrightEdge Holiday Report investigated consumers’ holiday shopping behaviors and found that online conversion goes up by 2X on Black Friday and Cyber Monday, and then returns to normal just before Christmas.
 This confirms the importance of maximizing the exposure of special holiday offers leading up to those two days.

 Mobile devices are the first point-of-entry for Black Friday deal hunters

 Mobile traffic dominates Black Friday ecommerce as on-the-go shoppers research the best deals, locate that perfect gift, and navigate to the store with that product.

 Mobile Black Friday sales exceeded mobile Cyber Monday sales by 9%